joshuaebowling/node-web-scraper/book.md

 21 But an opportunity came when Herod on his birthday gave a banquet for his nobles and military commanders and the leading men of Galilee.
 21 Por fin se presentó la oportunidad.
 En su cumpleaños Herodes dio un banquete a sus altos oficiales, a los comandantes militares y a los notables de Galilea.
 22 For when Herodias's daughter came in and danced, she pleased Herod and his guests.
 And the king said to the girl, “Ask me for whatever you wish, and I will give it to you.”
-22 La hija de Herodías entró en el banquete y bailó, y esto agradó a Herodes y a los invitados.
+22 La hija de Herodías entró en el banquete y bailó, y esto agradó a Herodes y a los invitados. ―Pídeme lo que quieras y te lo daré —le dijo el rey a la muchacha.
 23 And he vowed to her, “Whatever you ask me, I will give you, up to half of my kingdom.”
-23 Y le prometió bajo juramento:
+23 Y le prometió bajo juramento: ―Te daré cualquier cosa que me pidas, aun cuando sea la mitad de mi reino.
 24 And she went out and said to her mother, “For what should I ask?”
 And she said, “The head of John the Baptist.”
-24 Ella salió a preguntarle a su madre:
+24 Ella salió a preguntarle a su madre: ―¿Qué debo pedir? ―La cabeza de Juan el Bautista —contestó.
 25 And she came in immediately with haste to the king and asked, saying, “I want you to give me at once the head of John the Baptist on a platter.”
-25 En seguida se fue corriendo la muchacha a presentarle al rey su petición:
+25 En seguida se fue corriendo la muchacha a presentarle al rey su petición: ―Quiero que ahora mismo me des en una bandeja la cabeza de Juan el Bautista.
 26 And the king was exceedingly sorry, but because of his oaths and his guests he did not want to break his word to her.
 26 El rey se quedó angustiado, pero, a causa de sus juramentos y en atención a los invitados, no quiso desairarla.
 27 And immediately the king sent an executioner with orders to bring John's[e] head.
 He went and beheaded him in the prison